Metrobus (Sydney)

-Metrobus (stylised as metrobus) is a high frequency, high capacity bus network in Sydney, Australia.
+Metrobus (stylised as metrobus) is a high frequency, high capacity bus network in Sydney, Australia, first introduced in 2008.
 Metrobus services run every 10 minutes during peak periods, 15 minutes during off-peak weekday periods, and 20 minutes on weekends, linking key commercial suburbs and centres throughout the city, with the intention of making timetables obsolete.
 All buses were initially painted in a distinctive red livery but recently, the standard Transport for NSW livery of blue and white has been adopted.
 All Metrobus services are wheelchair accessible.
 All route numbers were prefixed with an "M" followed by a two-digit number.

+As of September 2025, only two Metrobus routes (M90 and M91) remain in operation.

 History

 The network originally operated along bus trunk routes through the inner suburbs, but passed through the CBD rather than terminating there.
 This reduced overcrowding on the trunk routes without needing to layover extra buses in the CBD.
 This concept was later diluted with the network's expansion to include long distance routes servicing major activity centres in outer suburbs.

-The first route, M10 from Leichhardt to Kingsford, began operation on a 12-month trial basis on 12 October 2008.
+The first route, M10 from Leichhardt to Kingsford, began operation on a 12-month trial basis on 12 October 2008 and was operated by State Transit.
 During this period nine regular and six high-capacity buses with different seating arrangements were dedicated to the route.

-In March 2009 an expansion of the Metrobus network with the addition of four further routes serving the inner suburbs (M20, M30, M40, M50) was announced.
+In March 2009, an expansion of the Metrobus network with the addition of four further routes serving the inner suburbs (M20, M30, M40, M50) was announced.

 In July 2010 it was announced a further eight new Metrobus routes were to be rolled out in 2011 to service suburbs in Sydney's west, north, north-west, south and south-west (M41, M52, M54, M60, M61, M90, M91, M92).
-This saw Hillsbus and Veolia Transport (now Transdev NSW) become Metrobus operators.
+This saw Hillsbus and Veolia Transport (later Transdev NSW) also become Metrobus operators.

 Routes M10, M20, M30, M41 and M50 were included in the transfer of region 6 from State Transit to Transit Systems on 1 July 2018.

 During April and May 2019, as part of the opening of Sydney Metro, a number of Metrobus services were renumbered to 3-digit numerical routes, dropping the "M" prefix. while two others were renumbered in February 2020.

-As of 2022, only Transdev routes M90, M91 and M92 remain but the Metrobus signage has already been removed from all red Transdev buses with all buses now operating intermixed on all routes.
+During July and August 2023, route M92 was included in the transfer of region 10 from Transdev NSW to U-Go Mobility, while routes M90 and M91 were included in the transfer of region 13 from Transdev NSW to Transit Systems.
+M92 was later split up into routes 920 and 960 in September that year.

+Since September 2023, only routes M90 and M91 remain but they have been operated with buses of various livery since the removal of Metrobus signage on Metrobus-liveried buses by their previous operator Transdev NSW.